Telescope Array Bursts, Radio Pulses and Axion Quark Nuggets: Introduction

 \section{Introduction}

 This work is tightly linked to our recent proposal \cite{Zhitnitsky:2020shd} interpreting the mysterious bursts observed by Telescope Array (TA) experiment \cite{Abbasi:2017rvx,Okuda_2019} in terms of the AQN annihilation events under the thunderstorm.
 These events are very unusual and cannot be interpreted in terms of conventional single showers as reviewed below.
 In the present work we shall argue that the proposed mechanism \cite{Zhitnitsky:2020shd} in terms of the AQN annihilation events inevitably predict the radio wave pulses which must be synchronized with TA bursts.
-Based on this prediction we suggest to test our proposal by searching for the radio signals in frequency band $\nu\in (0.5-200)$ MHz which must be synchronized with the TA bursts.
+Based on this prediction we suggest to test our proposal by searching for the radio signals in frequency band $\nu\in (0.5-200)$ MHz which must be synchronized with the TA bursts, which represents the main goal of the present work.

-Such test would unambiguously support or refute the proposal because the main arguments of the present work based on synchronization which represents pure geometrical property of the system.
+Such test would unambiguously support or refute the proposal (interpreting TA bursts as the AQN events) because the main arguments of the present work based on synchronization which represents pure geometrical property of the system.
 This is because the radio pulse and the TA burst are originated from the same location, emitted at the same instant, and propagate with the speed of light.
 This feature of synchronization is not sensitive to many assumptions and uncertainties which were inevitably present in estimates \cite{Zhitnitsky:2020shd} interpreting the TA bursts as the AQN annihilation events.
+Furthermore, we also argue that the conventional lightning-induced radio emission is qualitatively different from the AQN -induced radio pulses discussed in this work.
+Therefore, these two different radio signals can be easily distinguished from each other, and we advocate to conduct such studies.

+Finally, before we proceed one should emphasize from the start that AQN events are generically random events as they are related to DM particles.
+However, as mentioned in \cite{Zhitnitsky:2020shd} the AQN hitting the thunderstorm area may serve as a trigger which sparks the lightning.
+Therefore, the AQNs play the dual role in our proposal.
+First, they play the same role of the CRs which are normally assumed to initiate the lightning processes.
+Secondly, they emit highly energetic particles being recorded as TASD bursts.
+This represents a key element why mysterious bursts \cite{Abbasi:2017rvx,Okuda_2019} which are associated with lightning events can be indeed originated from the AQNs which happen to appear in the area under the thunderclouds.
+The event rate estimated in \cite{Zhitnitsky:2020shd} is based on this assumption.